Gas vesicle: Structure

 Gas vesicles are generally lemon-shaped or cylindrical, hollow tubes of protein with conical caps on both ends.
 The vesicles vary most in their diameter.
-Larger vesicles can hold more air and use less protein making them the most economic in terms of resource use, however, the larger a vesicle is the structurally weaker it is under pressure and the less pressure required before the vesicle would collapse.
+Larger vesicles can hold more air and use less protein making them the most economic in terms of resource use, however, large vesicles are weaker under pressure.
 Organisms have evolved to be the most efficient with protein use and use the largest maximum vesicle diameter that will withstand the pressure the organism could be exposed to.
 In order for natural selection to have affected gas vesicles, the vesicles' diameter must be controlled by genetics.